NLog/NLog.github.io/_posts/2015-06-09-nlog-4-has-been-released.md

 *	All "exception" methods have a 'args' as parameter for formatting the message.
 *	All "exception" methods have an overload with an `IFormatProvider` as parameter.

-Changes that are not backwards-compatible.
+Changes that are not backwards-compatible:

 *	removed "exceptionCandidate" hack: `Log(string message, Exception ex)` would write to exception property instead of message.
 This is non-backwards compatible in behaviour!
 *	all other "exception methods": Eg. `ErrorException` and `Error(string message, Exception exception)` are marked as `Obsolete`, also in the interfaces.